-He is a Board Member of the Development Trusts Association Wales and of Social Firms Wales.
+Dr Price is Chair of Social Firms Wales and a Board Member of the Development Trusts Association Wales.
 He is also a Member of the Institute of Business Consultants and the Operational Research Society.

 He ran the South Wales operation of The Prince’s Youth Business Trust, helping some 400 disadvantaged young people into self-employment over a period of three years and worked with Business in the Community in Wales, setting up Employee Volunteering schemes, forging links between companies and the voluntary sector.
 He also set up the Fundraising Operation for Mencap in Wales in their Fiftieth Anniversary year.